jasminex21/tayLyrics/README.md

 - Hint: -1pt per hint
 - Incorrect guess in any mode: -2pts
 - Giving up: -3pts (change this to -2pts)

-***

-#### TODO:
-**NEW**
-* Implement survival/creative modes
-  * Survival would be that you get, say, 3 lives, and you try to get as many points as possible from that.
-You lose a life if you get an answer wrong.
-  * Creative would not have lives, just points
-* Not sure how to customize streamlit apps using CSS just yet, but it would be cool to have themes based on the albums.
-E.g. debut theme would be green and blue, red theme would be red, reputation theme would be black, etc. Just like the background color, text color, etc.
-**Old but still worth exploring**
-* Adding non-album singles e.g. Only the Young, Christmas Tree Farm, but provide users with the option of removing them.
-Like a checkbox in the Advanced Options expander.